dwhall/HeyMac/docs/HeyMacProtocol.md

 The Network ID field is present when the Fctl N bit is set (1b1).
 When the Network ID field is present, it is a two octet (16 bits) unsigned value representing this network's identity.

-TBD: subfields may indicate network type and instance.
+TBD: the Network ID may indicate network type and instance.

 ### Destination Address Field